elahe-dastan/shovel/README.md

 ### linear regression
 While reading the dataset using pandas I found out there are ';' instead of ',' so I wrote a bash script to solve this problem<br/>
+1. I extract G3 as Y
-1. I split the dataset to train and test
+2. I split the dataset to train and test